lune-climate/lune-docs/docs/guides/selecting-project-bundles.md

 **Where**:

 - `<CLIENT_ACCOUNT_ID>` - is the unique identifier for the client
-- `bundle_portfolio_id`- is a unique identifier for the bundle portfolio selected in the Offsetting preferences page as the default offsetting option
+- `bundle_portfolio_id`- is the unique identifier for the chosen Bundle portfolio

 #### Sample response

-A successful request will return the `id` for the project portfolio selected in the Offsetting preferences page and the `bundle_id` for each bundle in the portfolio.
+A successful request will return the `id` for the chosen portfolio and the `bundle_id` for each bundle in the portfolio.

 ```js
 {